 Master of Engineering Leadership in Urban Systems (MEL)

 Cities and their growing populations depend on infrastructure to provide energy, water, sanitation, telecommunications and healthcare.
 Developing and maintaining infrastructure solutions that are safe, affordable, reliable, environmentally sustainable and resilient over the long term is a challenge of incredible complexity and breadth.
-There is a pressing need for professionals who are able to develop innovative solutions for our urban systems.
-Graduates of the MEL in Urban Systems will be uniquely positioned to do so, bridging the gap between urban planning, engineering and project management.

 What makes the program unique?